taliaalouise/apprentice-handbook/book/year-one/system-development-life-cycle/02-phases-of-sdlc.md

 * Can it be done within a certain timeframe?
 * What is the budget?
 Is it affordable?
 * Will there be demand for the product?
 How much revenue will it generate?
-* Is it Legal?
+* Is it legal?
 Will the product break any laws (e.g. privacy / data protection)?

 This phase is all about making prediction, which is a risky business.
 Therefore, answers to these questions will often come with assumptions and caveats (e.g. "We assume we can build this with X staff members, so it will cost £Y. If we need to hire 20% more staff it will cost £Z").